A Complexity-Brightness Correlation in Gamma Ray Bursts: On the Issue of the Intrinsic Luminosity Function

-Actually amplitudes should be distributed somehow.
-Let us consider, as an example, the log-normal distribution for the pulse peak amplitude (the same was found by Li \& Fenimore 1996 for pulse fluences).
-Using this distribution in the pulse avalanche simulations we then the corresponding intrinsic luminosity function for simulated bursts caused by piling up of pulses.
-We then apply to our simulated bursts the same procedure of $\chi^2$ selection that was used to separate simple and complex real GRBs.
-The difference in the distributions of intrinsic luminosities of simple and complex events in this example (see Fig.~\ref{fig:intlum}) seems sufficient to cause a difference in the behavior of their $\log N - \log P$ curves in the presence of a strong evolutionary effect (the ratio of medians of the distributions is 3.7).
+Actually the peak amplitudes should be distributed somehow.
+Let us consider, as an example, a log-normal distribution for the pulse peak amplitude (the same distribution was found by Li \& Fenimore 1996 for pulse fluences).
+Using this distribution in the pulse avalanche simulations we determined the corresponding intrinsic peak luminosity function for the simulated bursts caused by the piling up of pulses.
+We then applied the same procedure of $\chi^2$ selection to our simulated bursts that was used to separate simple and complex real GRBs (see \S 3.1).
+The difference in the distributions of intrinsic peak luminosities of simple and complex events in this example (see Fig.~\ref{fig6}) seems sufficient to cause a difference in the behavior of their $\log N - \log P$ curves in the presence of a strong evolutionary effect (the ratio of the median peak flux of the distributions is 3.7).

-The recent work of Pendleton et al. (1997) found similar effect that separating GRBs into subclasses affected the $\log N - \log P$ distribution.
-They use a very different parameter from us: the presence of a hard tail in the spectrum, i.e., significant emission above 300 keV.
-We suggest that the ``non high energy'' and ``high energy'' subclasses of Pendleton et al. (1997) probably correlate with our simple and complex groups, respectively.